loudingspace/pinterest-data-pipeline218/README.md

 ```

 We used this function to create three dataframes, one for each of the user, pin and geo buckets we created from the Kafka cluster.

+### Batch Processing: Spark on Databricks

+Using Databricks and Spark SQL, we cleaned the data for each of the three tables we had loaded, namely the pin table, the user table and the geo table.
+This involved some basic analysis of the tables, looking for values which did not cohere with others, Nulls values, and garbage values.
+We also ensured that columns had the appropriate data type, which included casting columns and converting to timestamp where appropriate.
+For the geo table, we combined the longitude and latitude columns into a co-ordinates table, and we did the same in the user table with first_name and last_name to create user_name.

+We then performed a series of queries which answered questions of the data.
+Using the ability of Spark and Databricks to use SQL, we decided to write these queries in SQL.
+We will also, at a later date, do these in Spark SQL.
+These may be found in our notebooks on Databricks as `Cleaning data and Queries`.

+One issue was how to deal with median values, as SQL has no inbuilt function for this.
+We decided to use percentiles, and use `approx_percentile` to calculate this.
+Sometimes this does not give the median, but the value adjacent to the median.
+The way around this is to count rows and write a function to handle this, but at the current time there are NULL values in the data and this prevents us from using this effectively.
+It may be we return to this before the end of the project and refactor this part of the project.
+Nevertheless, the logic in the SQL queries does address the batch processing needs of the data as it is.

+Because of some issues with the user_emulation script, we only have around 1500 rows of the data set, so we are missing more recent data.
+This had an effect on some of the later queries asking about the years 2015-2020, because our data only reaches 2017.